These are guidelines acquirers follow for Batch reconciliation( Debit reconciliation) in Credit card payment processing Systems.

 - Any Transaction batch received by us that is found to be incorrect or invalid will be advised to you separately.

 - Based on the payment summary, your Merchant Bank Account will either be credited or debited, in normal circumstances, shortly after you receive your merchant statement, with the payment amount shown on your merchant statement.
 A sample merchant statement appears on the left-hand page.

 Below is an explanation of some of the key information that will appear on your merchant statement

-BILLING PERIOD: Shows the billing period covered by the statement.
+BILLING PERIOD: This shows the billing period covered by the statement.

-PAYABLE: Shows the final amount that will be debited from your account.
+PAYABLE: This shows the final amount that will be debited from your account.
 It also shows the last four digits of the Merchant Bank Account number from which the amount will be debited.

-SUMMARY: Transactions Summary – this is a summary of transactions we have settled to you by transaction type, number and amount.
+SUMMARY: Transactions Summary – this is a summary of transactions we have settled to you by transaction type, number, and amount.
 The Total GBP Amount is the amount we deposit to your Merchant Bank Account.
-Fees Summary – this is a summary of fees total payable by you.
+Fees Summary – this is a summary of the fees total payable by you.

 ACTIVITY FEES: This section shows fees applicable to your Merchant Bank Account for Example; Authorisations by card type (IP AUTH).

 OTHER FEES: Other fees such as terminal rental will be included in this section and here relevant, VAT will be charged in addition.